AyishaSandiford/yogawithme-pp1/README.md

 ![Studio Banner](docs/screenshots/Screenshot-studio-banner.png)

- - The Studio page prepares you with a list of what you will need displayed to the left of the page with an image to its right showing basic Yoga poses.
+ - The Studio page prepares you with a list of what you will need displayed on the left of the page with an image to its right showing basic Yoga poses.

 ![Getting started](docs/screenshots/Screenshot-getting-started.png)